Tierra del Fuego − at the end of the world

 The morning of day 16 was filled with a city tour.
 It went through an arts district, past the old and new ports and cross and cross through the old town.
 13 million people live in Buenos Aires and the surrounding area.
 Many of them are immigrants or descendants of them.
 And so it's no surprise that they brought their religions.
 And between densely available flats i.e. an Orthodox Church was to discover.
 At a birthday party of the city, many other cities brought with gifts.
 This includes among other things also the English Bell Tower.

 In the afternoon, a tour with a ship by the Delta was on the program.
 But instead of the expected uninhabited islands have this area as a river Delta, interlaminated with channels.
 It is used as recreational area − of untouched nature there was nothing to discover.
 It seemed to me as almost all inhabitants of the city were there.
 In the evening starts the night flight back to the cold Germany.

 Unfortunately, there was nothing to be active as amateur radio operator from South America.
 How the experience now teaches me, I need to accommodate the pole during the next visit inside the luggage.
 So it can no longer lost.
 Of course the entire travel bag can missing.
 But in this case I will feel probably no good mind due to missing clothing and not to be game to operate.
-The mast has not found until this day (3 weeks after return).
+The mast has not found until this day (three weeks after return).
 Although I received a phone call a day after my return from the airport in Buenos Aires, but nothing further happened.
 So if you met in the south of Argentina a rouming around DK9SQ fiberglass pole, please acquire it and give it a new home.